 - Fully featured editing tools that enable you to customize most aspects of your website.

-- Cover pages can be easily switched between templates (this feature is also available for their other plans) and include call-to-actions from the get go.
+- Cover pages can be easily switched between templates (this feature is also available for their other plans) and include call-to-actions from the get-go.

-- All plans include premium Typekit fonts at no additional cost, as well the best offerings from Google Fonts.
+- All plans include premium Typekit fonts at no additional cost, as well as the best offerings from Google Fonts.

 - Squarespace supports custom CSS for more in-depth personalization of your pages.

-- The Squarespace interface is incredibly user friendly.
+- The Squarespace interface is incredibly user-friendly.

 - All of the designs automatically include a mobile experience which ensures that your site looks great on all devices.